Apply for a Fall for Giving Grant

 Fall for Giving is a grant program designed to support local nonprofit organizations whose projects in the areas of culinary and food, cultural diversity, family and music align with the festival’s mission.
 Fall for Giving is administered by the Fall for Greenville Board of Directors.
 All proposals will be reviewed by the board to determine potential local impact.

-Greenville Technical College - $5,000 toward the Fall for Greenville Culinary Arts Institute Scholarship Endowment Fund.
+Greenville Technical College – Festival funds will go toward the Fall for Greenville Culinary Arts Institute Scholarship Endowment Fund.
 The festival established the scholarship in 2006 to provide tuition for students in the culinary arts field.
 The increase in funds will help serve more students.